jhwhenry/cpd/CPD_Upgrade_485_to_510_DEV.md

 oc get WKC wkc-cr -o yaml
 ```

-- 3.Uninstall the AnalyticsEngine hot fixes.
+- 3.Uninstall the AnalyticsEngine hot fixes if any.
 <br>
 1)Edit the analyticsengine-sample with below command.